jshor/symbology/README.md

 ## Developing

+The [node-pre-gyp](https://github.com/mapbox/node-pre-gyp#usage) tool is used to handle building from source and packaging.

 To recompile only the C++ files that have changed, first put `node-gyp` and `node-pre-gyp` on your PATH:

     export PATH=`npm explore npm -g -- pwd`/bin/node-gyp-bin:./node_modules/.bin:${PATH}